Cart

 Where exactly should you inject when practicing on a facial manikin?

-Tip: Save this diagram as a quick reference when setting up your training session.
+💡 Tip: Save your injection map as a reference when planning each session.

 Facial Filller Injection Zones